prussiaa/prussiaa/README.md

 i joke around a lot, and don't know if anything's serious until too late. tone tags are **greatly** appreciated, please and thank you ! we also struggle with showing a large range of emotions, and have struggled with trauma years 5-9.
 We are unaware if anything a person does is bad unless notified .

+all of us in the system like guts and blackpowder in some amount , and we're defensive about it because we think we're the #1 fans. iwc if you think youre the n1 fan because we are and you're not LOL!!!!!! ok, but we do like history topics a lot , we just don't research a lot about it.

 i have a partner named canada / matthew! (yumeship, nonsharing), and ferry has karl and ameferry g&b. (yumeship, selective sharing.) we adore any compliments about them, questions, etc!
 I'm happy to learn more about the relationships we have, so ask anything!
 It's greatly appreciated. ^3^

 i love doing rentry pages for people, you can ask for one and i'll likely make a base for you ! sign my atabook if you want to ask .. but it might be basic . sorry. other than that, I'm worse at decor at other websites, especially strawpage, for some reason .. 😓 Sorry if that's not what you like